Az-har/school_companion-1/README.md

 ## DATABASE

 - Postgres SQL
-- anything if recommeded
+- (anything if recommeded)
-- redis
+- Redis

 If you are developer who knows React JS to a reasonable level or Node JS with some GraphQL knowledge. please try to make as munch contributions and if you want to make suggestions to the framework or library.we are using pleased to contact we love to hear and if you have experience about school management we love to hear the features you wanted to implement in this project.